rust-embedded/discovery/src/05-led-roulette/light-it-up.md

 > want to figure it out, have a look [here](https://en.wikipedia.org/wiki/Push%E2%80%93pull_output).

 Now we can finally light the LED connected to `ROW1`, `COL1` up by setting the `ROW1` pin to high (i.e. switching it on).
-The reason we can leave `COL1` set to low is because of how the LED [matrix circuit works].
+The reason we can leave `COL1` set to low is because of how the LED matrix circuit works.
 Furthermore, `embedded-hal` is designed in a way that every operation on hardware can possibly return an error, even just toggling a pin on or off.
 Since that is highly unlikely in our case, we can just `unwrap()` the result.

-[matrix circuit works]: TODO ADD LINK, suggestion? @code reviewers

 ## Testing it